 If the broken bone remains under the surface of the skin, it is considered a closed fracture.
 If the broken bone breaks the surface of the skin or the skin is damaged from the injury, it is considered an open or compound fracture.

 The force of an accident or fall can put excessive pressure on your body which may result in a broken bone.
 This may cause you to miss time from work or could even result in a life-long disability.
-If you, or a loved one, were injured as a result of an accident, contact Jed Dietrich, Esq. and his team of fracture injury lawyers in Buffalo, New York at 716-839-3939 for your free consultation.How Are Broken Bone Injuries Diagnosed?
+If you were injured as a result of an accident, contact Jed Dietrich, Esq. and his team of fracture injury lawyers in Buffalo, New York at 716-839-3939 for your free case consultation.How Are Broken Bone Injuries Diagnosed?

 Sometimes it is apparent that you have broken a bone.
 Other times, it is not.
 Often a proper diagnosis of a broken bone comes after both a physical examination and diagnostic imaging.